MANMAID007/Label-Encoding/README.md

 # Label-Encoding

-Label Encoding class is to label encode the data on requird columns of you choice
+Label Encoding class is to label encode the data on required columns of you choice

 ## Usage